Wordle Is Being Turned Into A Multiplayer Board Game

 Where can the game be bought?

 Hasbro said that the game will be available for purchase in North America starting October 2022.
-But pre-orders started on July 14 on Amazon, Target and Hasbro’s Pulse, where it is priced at USD 19.99 (RM 89).
+But pre-orders started on July 14 on Amazon, Target and Hasbro’s Pulse, where it is priced at USD 19.99.
 There is no word regarding its availability in other continents.

 Adam Biehl, SVP & General Manager, Hasbro Gaming, said that Wordle has “undoubtedly been a staple in social and pop culture vocabulary” since its debut in 2021.